-How to Make Jeans Pattern: The 10 Basic Steps
+How to Make Jeans Pattern (At Home): The 10 Basic Steps

-In this article, Swedish denim enthusiast Timmy Persson will guide you through the 10 basic steps it take to make the pattern you need to make your own jeans.
+In this article, Swedish denim enthusiast Timmy Persson guides you through the 10 basic steps of making the pattern you need to make your own jeans.
+Timmy is not a trained patternmaker; to learn how to make jeans like a professional, check out these articles!

 Step 2: Draw the Pattern

 You then place the marking points on to both of the lines.
-You draw out the width lines on the marking spots; the left line is your front side and the right line is your back.
+You draw out the width lines on the markings; the left line is your front side and the right line is your back.

-Then it’s time to shape the pant.
+Then it’s time to shape the jean.
 You simply follow the markings that you have made.
-Be aware that it can be a little tricky to get the right shape on the back rise and the crouch seam.
+Be aware that it can be a little tricky to get the right shape on the back rise and the crotch seam.
 A good thing to do is to make a pair of “shorts” without details just to see if you’re on the right track with the pattern.

-As the cut of Timmy’s jeans is inspired by the early 20th century style, he needs to reshape the pattern, make the crouch seam a bit longer, and lift the waist.
+As the cut of Timmy’s jeans is inspired by the early 20th-century style, he needs to reshape the pattern, make the crotch seam a bit longer, and lift the waist.

 Step 3: Shape Waistband